menu hamburger logo

 The Foundations

 The Foundations is the smallest room in the museum, yet one of the most significant.
-It tells the story of the creation of FIFA in 1904 and the mission of the founding fathers: that FIFA will develop and control international football.
+It tells the story of the creation of FIFA in 1904 and the vision of the founding fathers: for FIFA to develop and oversee international football.
 The aims of the founders are enshrined in the ten articles of the original statutes.

-One of the star exhibits in the FIFA Museum is the first minute book of the International Football Association Board.
-Dating from 1886, it is one of five that record the changes to the Laws of the Game at the annual meetings of the IFAB.
+One of the star exhibits at the FIFA Museum is the first minute book of The International Football Association Board (The IFAB).
+Dating from 1886, it is one of five that record the changes to the Laws of the Game at the annual meetings of The IFAB.
 The minutes of each meeting are signed by the delegates who attended.

 FWFM_foundations2.jpg